-Masterfully crafted meditation on post-9/11 urban fear and malaise in which a couple and their children embark on a strange journey of paranoia and discovery, pic manages that rare feat of keeping auds’ eyes glued to the screen without showing its narrative hand.
+A masterfully crafted, low-key meditation on post-9/11 urban fear and malaise in which a French couple and their two children embark on a strange journey of paranoia and discovery, “Hotel Harabati” manages that rare feat of keeping auds’ eyes glued to the screen while not actually showing its narrative hand.
 Fest buzz will prompt distribs to check into this, with solid arthouse bookings possible.

 While waiting to catch a train from Paris to Venice, 35-year-old French couple Philippe (Laurent Lucas) and Marion (Helene Fillieres) pick up a tan valise left behind by a courtly, vaguely Middle Eastern gentleman.
 There is foreign writing and the phrase “tel Harabati” on the tag, and a great deal of neatly bound bundles of foreign currency inside.

 Later, back in Paris, they begin telling his mother Nelly (Anouk Aimee) and their social circle they’ve been to Venice, when it’s clear from their private conversations they decided at the last minute not to go.
 No more mention is made of the cash.

 Though Philippe’s job at an architectural firm specializing in tanning salons is rapidly going sour, the couple is looking for a larger flat for themselves and their two young sons.
 The bag, and sightings of a fellow on the street and on TV, have made Philippe skittish about where to live, and his nervousness is fueled by constant news reports of bombings and other sudden violence.
 They finally decide on an apartment across town, even as Philippe is messily fired.
 Meanwhile, Marion has barricaded herself and her children in their old, cramped flat, and vaguely threatening calls from the bank and the seller of the new digs go unreturned.
 When photos of Venice appear, the money resurfaces and the family is reunited in Syria, as many questions are raised as answers.